 The Courtyard Bonaire Hotel

-They call it a Dive “Resort,” but it’s more like a regular hotel than a resort.
-It’s relatively small with 115 rooms, which is a positive thing in my book.
+The Courtyard Bonaire Dive Resort is called a Dive “resort,” but it’s more like a regular hotel than a resort.
+It’s relatively small, with 115 rooms, which is a positive thing in my book.

 The colorful Dutch Caribbean architecture of the hotel is beautiful, and canals surround it on 3 sides, so while it’s not on the ocean, it’s on the water at least.